-What To Plant In February-Zones 1-10
+What To Plant In February

-Today, it’s all about what to plant in February.
-It’s the perfect time to get a jump start on your gardening!
-In some areas, you can begin planting outdoors in February.
 Here’s the deal, we must try growing our own food, even if it’s in pots or bags.
-It’s critical we learn to garden, yes we will have issues with the soil, watering, insects, etc. But we learn from our experiences and move forward.
-Please share any tips you have on gardening, we learn from each other.
+It’s critical we learn to garden.
+Yes, we’ll have issues with the soil, watering, insects, etc., but we learn from our experiences and move forward.
+Please share any tips you have on gardening for this time of year, we learn from each other.

 How I store my garden seeds: